FreddeITsupport98/zypper-automatik-helper-/README.md

 ### Version History

+- **v53** (2025-12-25): **Snooze Controls & Environment-Aware Safety Preflight**
+  - ✨ **NEW: Snooze buttons (1h / 4h / 1d)** in the notification with persistent state under `~/.cache/zypper-notify`, so you can temporarily pause reminders.
+  - 🔔 **NEW: Environment change notifications** when AC/battery or metered status changes, explaining why downloads are paused or allowed.
+  - 🛡️ **NEW: Safety preflight checks** for disk space, Btrfs snapshots (snapper), and basic network quality, with warnings appended to the update notification instead of failing silently.
+  - 👀 **NEW: "View Changes" helper** launched from the notification to show `zypper dup --dry-run --details` in a terminal.
+  - ℹ️ **NEW: Optional Flatpak/Snap detection** after install with a desktop notification describing how to enable them for app updates.
 - **v51** (2025-12-23): **Major Update - Command-Line Interface & Advanced Diagnostics**
   - ✨ **NEW: `zypper-auto-helper` command** - Installed to `/usr/local/bin` with automatic shell aliases
   - 🔧 **NEW: Advanced Verification System** - 12-point health check with multi-stage auto-repair